ticketscloud/yadm/README.rst

 join
 ----

 Yes!
-We have a joins!
+We have joins!
 In userspace...

 .. code:: python